 After three civil wars King Charles I was deposed, put on trial and executed.
 There wasn't a monarchy in England between 1649 and 1660.
 It's tempting to wonder whether Henry would have secured a different history for the Stuart dynasty if he'd lived and ruled.

-- The Prince Who Would Be King: The Life and Death of Henry Stuart by Sarah Fraser
+- The Prince Who Would Be King: The Life and Death of Henry Stuart - Kindle edition by Fraser, Sarah.

 - Henry Frederick, Prince of Wales | Unofficial Royalty